 A good folate intake (which avocados are rich in) has been shown to protect against some cancers including stomach, colon, cervical, and pancreatic.

-Avocado’s may also play a role in anti-cancer treatments and some research suggests that the phytochemicals they contain can help inhibit the growth of cancerous and precancerous cells.
-These same phytochemicals may also encourage proliferation of lymphocytes, which are the immune system cells that help protect us from disease and illness – therefore they’re a great immune booster too!
+Avocados may also play a role in anti-cancer treatments, and some research suggests that the phytochemicals they contain can help inhibit the growth of cancerous and precancerous cells.
+These same phytochemicals may also encourage proliferation of lymphocytes, which are your immune system cells that help protect you from disease and illness, making them a great immune booster too.

 8. EASES DEPRESSION AND ANXIETY

 Omega 3 Fatty Acids Feed the Brain:

-As avocados contain high levels of omega 3 fatty acid’s AND help control blood sugar, it goes without saying that this gives them a double whammy of protection against depression and anxiety.
+As avocados contain high levels of omega 3 fatty acids, AND help to control blood sugar, it goes without saying that this gives them a double whammy of protective nutrients against depression and anxiety.